 Bangalore has evolved from a simple pensioner’s paradise to a booming metropolis.
-Bangalore has many places of interest but in this article I will cover the 6 best must see places in Bangalore that one cannot miss.
+Bangalore has many places of interest but in this article, let’s cover the 6 best must see places in Bangalore that one cannot miss.
 Known for its gardens and Information Technology parks, the city grows on you.
 With its hospitable environment and friendly people, it carries a certain charm that makes one fall in love with the city and call it home.

 1. Tipu Sultan Fort